rmolinari/thesis_1999/1999_thesis.typ

     Now suppose that $alpha$'s pattern is valid coming into stage $s$, that strategy $alpha$ is not cancelled at $s$, and that something actually appens: some cycle of the strategy changes state.
 We let $pattern(s-1) = angletup(p_0, p_1, dots, p_n, f)$, where
     $p_i in prelimRow$ and $f in finalRow$.
 First consider any $2 arrow.r.bar 3$ transitions.
-These can occur only in a crampedRow, as only such rows have anything in state 5/6.
-But a 3 in place of a 2 leaves the type of crampedRow (either #patternname("prelim") or #patternname("final")) unchanged, so the pattern is still valid after such changes.
+These can occur only in a crampedRow, as only such rows have anything in state~5/6.
+But a 3 in place of a 2 leaves the type of crampedRow (either #patternName("prelim") or #patternName("final")) unchanged, so the pattern is still valid after such changes.
 From now on let
     $pattern(s-1)$ represent the pattern after all $2 arrow.r.bar 3$ state transitions are taken into accout, bet before any action is recorded.